lxtGH/GALD-DGCNet/README.md

 # Citation
-Please watch our paper for model details
+Please read our paper for model details

 ```